mlawren/p5-DBIx-ThinSQL-SQLite/README.md

         Return the current value of the sequence.

-    The methods are added to a Perl class and are therefore available to any [DBIx::ThinSQL](http://search.cpan.org/perldoc?DBIx::ThinSQL) handle.
+    These methods are added to a Perl class and are therefore available to any [DBIx::ThinSQL](http://search.cpan.org/perldoc?DBIx::ThinSQL) handle.

-# CAVEATS

-An "autoincrement" integer primary key column in SQLite automatically creates a sequence for that table, which is incompatible with this module.
-Keep the two sequence types separate.

 # SEE ALSO